josbouten/bioplot/README.md

 to find out how to use it.
 Also look at bioplot.cfg to find out about additional options not available via the command line interface.
 There are lots of them.
-Their values are shown on the commandline whenever you run the program, unless you choose not to via the appropriate option in bioplot.cfg.
+Their values are shown on the command line whenever you run the program, unless you choose not to via the appropriate option in bioplot.cfg.
 Finally, there is this manual.txt file you might want to read ...

 Ms Windows